Anastasia-Labs/aiken-design-patterns/README.md

 The on-chain passage proof authenticates the complete live cost model for the selected Plutus language, not the identity or voting history of the governance action that enacted it.
-The shared proposal list must be the exclusive operational channel for this approval signal.
-This is a trust assumption, not an on-chain guarantee: a matching governance action submitted outside the list can enact the same live model and satisfy `MintPassedProposal`.
-Everyone able to submit or support such an action must coordinate through the list.
+That complete model is the motion and approval signal: every enacted action that produces exactly the same model is intentionally equivalent evidence of ratification.
+The shared list associates the signal with its application payload and prevents two active proposals from using the same builtin.
+Participants are expected to review and support that association.
+The pattern does not claim a separate guarantee about which `GovernanceActionId` produced the approved model.

+This hard assumption is practical only with a socially canonical global list.
+A future CIP or comparable agreement can establish that convention among governance participants.
+An action submitted outside it would have to increment or decrement exactly one cost-model entry, preserve every other entry, and do so without the application purpose recorded in the list.
+It would then still need enough DRep support to be ratified and enacted before the listed proposal expires.
+The pattern assumes that an otherwise purposeless exact duplicate is sufficiently unlikely to clear those governance thresholds.

 A proposal moves through the following lifecycle: